quicwg/quic-v2/draft-ietf-quic-v2.md

 provided them.
 Clients MUST NOT use a session ticket from a QUICv1 connection to initiate a QUICv2 connection, or vice versa.

-Servers MUST validate the originating version of any session ticket and not resume from any ticket issued from a different version.
+Servers SHOULD validate the originating version of any session ticket and not resume from any ticket issued from a different version.
 This results in falling back to a full TLS handshake, without 0-RTT.